-To write a strong college scholarship recommendation letter, you must include a good start, mention skills, potentials, and strength of the students to demonstrate his/her capabilities which is the primary purpose of the letter.
+To write a strong college scholarship recommendation letter, you must include a good start, mention the skills, potentials, and strength of the students to demonstrate his/her capabilities which is the primary purpose of the letter.

 A strong recommendation letter can boost the likelihood of receiving financial assistance.
-It essentially requires an appealing testimony of the applicant’s achievements, stand-out interpersonal and intrapersonal skills, and the certification on his/her character and ethics.
+It essentially requires an appealing testimony of the applicant’s achievements, stand-out interpersonal and intrapersonal skills, and the certification of his/her character and ethics.